 - Plan, design, build, and maintain the class gardens, pathways, and enclosures.

-- Process, store, and prepare recipes using garden and orchard harvests.
+- Process, preserve, and prepare recipes using garden and orchard harvests.

-- Utilize local knowledge and the web to learn about ethnobotany, best management practices, and food and product safety in everyday products like sodas, fertilizers, and sunscreens.
+- Utilize local knowledge and the web to learn about ethnobotany, best management practices, and food and product safety in everyday products.

 - Get outside in all kinds of weather to dig, draw, measure, haul stuff around the schoolyard, and build, plant, weed, harvest, and maintain the gardens.

-- Create safe and inviting spaces for welcome wild things.
+- Create safe, inviting spaces to welcome pollinators, beneficial insects, and other wild things.

 - Enjoy the fun and empowerment of being both a seeker and a maker!